How I Took a $20,000 Luxury Vacation for (Nearly) Free!

 Because my fiancée's father is a retired Marine, we were able to save money and points by staying at the Hale Koa on Waikiki Beach.
 This resort is only open to active and retired military members and their families.
 While this isn't an option for everyone, there are more than 21,000,000 retired servicemen and women in this country, so some readers may be able to take advantage of these below-average prices!
 For $175 a night, we had an oceanfront view of Waikiki, and access to the special military pricing at the resort (like $8 Mai Tais).
 Resorts nearby, like the Hilton Hawaiian Village, were going for over $200 a night for rooms WITHOUT an ocean view.
 For more information on discounts for servicemen and women, be sure to check out our comprehensive list of Military Discounts!

 If you're not a member of a military family, there are still plenty of points options on Oahu, with most situated in Honolulu proper.
 Hyatt Hotels have three properties in Honolulu near Waikiki.
 The Hyatt Regency Waikiki Beach Resort and Spa, as well as the Hyatt Centric Waikiki Beach are 20,000 points a night, while the Hyatt Place Waikiki Beach is only 12,000 points per night.
 Hyatt is a transfer partner of Chase Ultimate Rewards, so your points earned from your Chase Sapphire Reserve and Chase Sapphire Preferred cards transfer at a 1:1 ratio.
-Additionally, the co-branded Chase Hyatt Credit Card offers two free nights at any Hyatt worldwide after making $2,000 in purchases in the first three months, so that would be eligible for these properties.
+Additionally, the co-branded Chase Hyatt Credit Card offers a 50,000 sign up bonus.

 Hilton has four properties around Waikiki, like the world-famous Hilton Hawaiian Village (30,000-60,000 points per night), DoubleTree by Hilton Alana Waikiki Beach (30,000-50,000 points per night), Hilton Garden Inn Waikiki Beach (30,000-50,000 points per night), or the Hilton Waikiki Beach (30,000-50,000 points per night).
 Keep in mind, several credit cards offer free Hilton Gold status just for having the card.
 This includes the American Express Platinum Card, Hilton Honors Surpass Card, and the Hilton Honors Reserve Card.
 Gold status gives you free breakfast at every Hilton brand worldwide (except for Waldorf-Astoria properties), as well as room upgrades and points bonuses.
 The Citi Hilton Honors Reserve card even gives you two free weekend nights as a sign up bonus after spending $2,500 in the first four months of card membership.